 Utah does not have an estate tax or inheritance tax.
 It does have sin taxes on alcohol and tobacco.
-Its alcohol tax is especially steep, adding up to more than $12 per gallon of liquor.
+Its alcohol tax is especially steep, adding up to more almost $13 per gallon of liquor.

 Most Tax Friendly Places for Retirees